tommay/risp/README.md

 (apply + (take 10000 ones))
 ~~~~

+Using the Y-combinator version, `yones`, has the same limitations.

 ### `and`/`or` should iterate or use trampolines

 If/when everything works nicely and infinite lists don't cause